It is now available on Amazon: Go to book page on Amazon.com

 Here are the links referred to in the book, so you don’t have to type them.

-“How to Motivate Students to Love Learning”
+“How to Motivate Your Students to Love Learning”

 It is important to realize that my evolutionary process of improving my teaching involved a lot of trial and error.
-So one of my most important pieces of advice I will keep repeating is to continually solicit feedback about how things are going and continually try new things.
-It is a way of life for me and if you really take that on board, you too are bound to succeed at motivating your students.
+Hoping to spare you some of that pain, I will describe a few of my failures that I re-cast as learning experiences.
+One of the most important pieces of advice that I will keep repeating is to continually solicit feedback about how things are going and continually try new things.
+Experimentation is a way of life for me and if you really take that on board, you too are bound to succeed at motivating your students to love learning.